-The application of APRA Capital Reform reduced RWA by \$34.5 billion, equivalent to a 100 bps CET1 ratio benefit.
+The application of APRA Capital Reform in January 2023 reduced RWA by \$34.5 billion, equivalent to a 100 bps CET1 ratio benefit.
 This was partially offset by APRA's expectations that ADIs operate a higher capital ratio to maintain an unquestionably strong level.